 Measure your window frame to see how much depth there is to the sill.
 This will determine the thickness of the material you can use.
-The mat is cut from rolls that are 4′ wide and is sold by the running (linear), foot.
+The mat is cut from rolls that are 4′ wide and is sold by the running (linear), foot and different thicknesses.
 So if your window was 4′X4″, you’d need 4 running (Lineal) feet of it.
 If you window is an odd size, like 4′X4’5″, order to the next largest half foot size: 4′X4’6″

-Usually, one thickness of 2″ “Super Soundproofing Mat” will do.
-The mat is relatively stiff, but windows over about 3′X3′ may need a “backing board”.
+depending on the measurement you made of the depth.
+The mat is relatively stiff, but windows over about 4′X4′ may need a “backing board”.
 This is simply some lightweight wood or fiber board to attach the mat to.
-Use contact cement.
-Cut a few holes in the back for your fingers to fit while handling the plug.
+Use contact cement or get the foam with “Sticky Backing” (PSA).
+Cut a few holes in the back for your fingers to fit while handling the plug or use cabinet handles.

-If the window is exposed to full sunlight all day, it may be prudent to help limit heat buildup between the glass and the soundproofing mat by first lining the window and mat with aluminum foil as a reflector.
+If the window is exposed to full sunlight all day, it may be prudent to help limit heat buildup between the glass and the soundproofing mat by first lining the window and mat with aluminum foil as a reflector or tinting the window glass.
 The mat can withstand temperatures of over 200*F so don’t worry about it, but what you leave in the airspace might suffer- (plants, shades, blinds, etc)!
 You can get an idea of the heat buildup in the airspace by sliding a oven meat thermometer thru the mat and into the airspace.
-While not totally accurate, it will give you an idea of the heated air in the space.
+While not totally accurate, it will give you an idea of the temp of the heated air in the space.

 If large amounts of sound are being passed by a window, either way, (playing the drums?), more drastic measures may be needed.
-This could entail lining your plug with a limpid material to give it more mass.
+This could entail lining your plug with a MLV both sides to give it more mass.
 If a plug as described accomplishes the purpose, it may make sense to leave it in place rather than to make it removable.
 In that case it can be sealed by caulking it around the edges, which will help the soundproofing sealing job.
-A better material for this is our “Super Soundproofing Floor Mat”, a “loaded” vinyl with a foam backing.
+This works well for doors, too.

 We have the mat in 1 1/2″ and 2″ thicknesses, which are firm enough to push into place in the smaller window frames without a backing board.
-A dab of cement like household “Goop” will hold the mat in place, if needed.
+A few “T” pins will hold the mat in place, if needed.
 If you intend to leave it in place, caulk around the edges.

-You might also consider a shutter for the outside of the window if it’s practical.
-3/8″ Plexiglas will work, but must fit well!
+or storm window for the outside of the window if it’s practical.
 Many times this works quite well.

-Alternatives/additions to this is a “Interior Window“, (we now can supply acrylic panels and magnetic edging so you can make your own or we’ll make it for you), one that fits overyour existing frame and window or “Acoustical Curtains” either vinyl or fabric to hang over the window opening.
+Alternatives/additions to this is a “Interior Window“, (we now can supply magnetic edging and “L” channel so you can make your own), one that fits over your existing frame and window or “Acoustical Curtains” either vinyl or fabric to hang over the window opening.
 Remember, optimally, a dead air spacing between glass is needed for a real meaningful reduction of sound in a framed window.